aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 1.9.0 (August 10, 2017) =
+* FIX: Allow manual redirects to forward to the home page.
+* Improvement: Support post type "product" (for WooCommerce) and other user defined post types.

 = Version 1.8.2 (August 8, 2017) =
 * FIX: Verify that the daily cleanup cron job is running.